wavemotion-dave/DS994a/README.md

 In 2020 a new C-RPG was released for the TI99/4a called Realms of Antiquity.
 A labor of love for more than a decade of hand-crafting this is the pinnacle of RPGs for the TI99/4a.
 It is playable on DS994a but requires all three disk drives to be used.
 * Ensure SAMS 512K/1MB is enabled in configuration for this game.
 * Load the binary roacart.bin as your cartridge and advance to the TI title screen
-* Using the Cassette Icon in the lower left... mount DSK1 with ROAGAME.DSK, DSK2 with ROAWORLD12.DSK and DSK3 with ROAWORLD34.DSK
+* Using the TI Menu in the upper right... mount DSK1 with ROAGAME.DSK, DSK2 with ROAWORLD12.DSK and DSK3 with ROAWORLD34.DSK
 * Enjoy - save often and make use of the BACKUP DISK to occasionally save off the ROAGAME.DSK (DSK1) into a /bak directory for maximum caution in case something ever goes wrong with writing the master copy.

 ![Realms of Antiquity](https://github.com/wavemotion-dave/DS994a/blob/main/roa.bmp)